pic

 10

-Of these approaches, we'll primarily rely on the function SVector, occasionally employing SA for indexing purposes. [note] The approach based on the macro @SVector requires some caveats.
-For instance, it doesn't support definitions based on local variables.
-Because of this, it precludes the use of eachindex(x) in an array comprehension, unless x is a global variable.
-Note the use of the splatting operator ... to turn a regular vector into an SVector.
-This operator is necessary for the function SVector to transform a collection into a sequence of arguments. [note] For instance, foo(x...) is equivalent to foo(x[1], x[2], x[3]) given a vector or tuple x with 3 elements.
+Of these approaches, we'll primarily rely on the function SVector, occasionally employing SA for indexing purposes. [note] The approach based on @SVector requires some caveats.
+For instance, it doesn't support definition of SVectors based on local variables.
+In particular, it precludes the use of eachindex(x) within an array comprehension, unless x is a global variable.
+Note that use of splatting operator ... is necessary when a regular vector must be turned into an SVector.
+Recall that this operator transforms a collection into a sequence of arguments.
+Thus, foo(x...) is equivalent to foo(x[1], x[2], x[3]) given a vector or tuple x with 3 elements.

-Regarding slices of SVectors, the approach used for their creation could result in either a regular vector or an SVector.
-The resulting object depends on the indexing employed: a slice remains an SVector when indices are given as SVectors, whereas the slice becomes a regular vector when indices are ranges or regular vectors.
+Regarding slices of SVectors, the method used for indexing determines whether the resulting slice is a regular vector or an SVector: a slice remains an SVector when indices are provided as SVectors, whereas the slice becomes a regular vector when indices are ranges or regular vectors.
 The sole exception to this rule is when the slice references the whole object (i.e., sx[:]), in which case an SVector is returned.

 x = collect(3:10) ; sx = SVector(x...)